 The sharing of written stories, tragedies, hilarities, and curiosities—out loud and in person—creates the kind of vulnerability and connection that strengthens community.
 Cliché alert: Art matters!

 No, but it does.
-Which is why writers of any ilk—and the non-writing community at large—are warmly invited to attend the brand new Thirsty Word reading series, taking place in Fairfield at the Hazel Moon Café on the third Thursday of each month, beginning January 16.
+Which is why writers of any ilk—and the non-writing community at large—are warmly invited to attend the Thirsty Word reading series on the third Thursday of every month at Fairfield Food Collective / Breadtopia Cafe, 400 N. 2nd Street, and in the warmer months outdoors at Petra Park, a few steps south of the convention center.

-If you’d like to be considered for a spot, please email a sample of your writing (100–200 words is fine) to Meredith Siemsen at SourceOffice@lisco.com.
-Please note your preference for a reading date, if you have one: January 16, February 20, March 19, or April 16.
-Write on.
+If you’d like to be considered for a reading spot, please email Meredith Siemsen at SourceOffice@lisco.com.
+Note your preference for a reading date, if you have one.
+Write on!